 Not Enough Hot Water

 Hot water heaters produce less hot water as they get older.
 However, if you suddenly notice a substantial loss in hot water during normal use, an easy solution may be the answer.
 You may have a faulty thermostat.
 First test your thermostat.
 Adjust the thermostat on the water heater.
 Wait several hours and then test the water temperature from a faucet.
-If that doesn’t fix the problem, check for a leak around your unit.
-Not only can leaks require necessary Leak Repairs, but it could decrease your hot water flow as well.
-Finally, if the other your thermostat is working properly and there is no leak, try flushing your tank.
-Sometimes, mineral buildup can prevent flow.
-Flushing should clean some of that deposit.
-If none of these tips help your problem, please call a plumbing professional.

 Water is Too Hot

 When the water is too hot, turn the thermostat down to a lower temperature first.
 Wait a few hours and then test the water on a faucet.
 If you hear boiling water sounds or hot water and steam shoot out of your faucets before turning them on, then your unit is not turning off once it reaches its set temperature.
-This could indicate faulty parts in your unit.
-Contact your technician for a Hot Water Heater Repair or Replacement.
+Too much hot water typically means one or both of the water heater’s thermostats are set too high.
+Thermostat adjustments can often resolve temperature issues.

 Dirty or Rusty Colored Water